 Operations on Context-Free Grammars

 In the previous section, we introduced the formal definition of context-free grammars.
-Now, we’ll explore various operations that can be performed on CFGs.
-These operations allow us to build more complex grammars from simpler ones, which is particularly useful for modeling morphological processes.
+Now we’ll explore operations that can be performed on CFGs—union, concatenation, and Kleene closure—which allow us to build more complex grammars from simpler ones.
+This is useful for modeling morphological processes, where we often want to describe a complex word-formation system by composing smaller, more manageable grammars.

 Union